 What time is best to visit Tibet?
 Generally speaking, the 8 months from April to November is the golden time.
 However, you can visit Tibet all year round to explore different beautiful sceneries.

-Spring – warm & delightful: In spring, from March to May, the weather begins to warm up.
-The temperature is still low.
-Please bring long-sleeve shirts, light sweater and jackets.
+Spring: From March to May, the weather warms up with still low temperatures.
+Please bring long-sleeve shirts, light sweaters, and jackets.

 The Features of Tibet Weather

-- 1. In annual summer, it is severe, dry and continental climate in Tibet, with strong winds, low humidity, a rarified atmosphere and a huge fluctuation.
+- 1. In annual Summer, is the severe, dry continental climate in Tibet, with strong winds, low humidity, a rarified atmosphere and a huge fluctuation.
 In winter, the average annual snowfall is only 18 inches, due to the effect of rain shadow.

-- 2. The north of Tibet plateau is exposed to an unhampered cool air, and the south part is influenced by the tropical and equatorial air masses.
+- 2. The north of the Tibet plateau is exposed to unhampered cool air, and the south part is influenced by the tropical and equatorial air masses.

 - 3. The western passes receive small amounts of fresh snow each year but remain traversable all year around.

-- 4. Low temperatures are prevalent throughout the western regions where wind sweeps unchecked across vast expanses of arid plain.
+- 4. Low temperatures are prevalent throughout the western regions where wind sweeps unchecked across vast expanses of arid plains.